The Campus Visit

 ---- Stay overnight in a dorm.

 ---- Have lunch in the dining hall.

 3. What to learn about and what to ask on a campus visit:

 - What is the average class size for freshmen?
 Upperclassmen?

 - Who will teach freshman courses -- graduate assistants or faculty?

-- What level of degrees do the majority of the faculty have?
+- What level of degrees do the majority of the faculty members have?

 - What are the distribution requirements for a degree?

-- What is the faculty advisor system?
-How easy is it to meet with advisors?
+- What is the faculty adviser system?
+How easy is it to meet with advisers?